One of the best parts about planning a trip to Morocco is getting to pick out the picture-perfect riads.

 A traditional breakfast can be had at the poolside every day, included in the room price.

 The rooms have an airy and spacious feel with lots of bright light, and the Moroccan furnishings are well-chosen and artfully crafted.
-There’s no hammam or spa center on site but the staff can help you book at a nearby one.

 A True Garden Oasis: Riad Yamina 52

 The courtyard at Riad Yamina 52 is basically a garden which the entire riad is built around!